FrankDraws/frankdraws.github.io/README.md

 # FrankJuval.com
-Welcome to my website!
-This isn't just a plain ol' website.
-It's my sandbox.
+Welcome to my alternate website.
+This isn't just a plain ol' website, it's my sandbox.
 A place for me to tinker and explore.

-You can view the live version at [FrankJuval.com](https://www.frankjuval.com).
+You can view my official website at [FrankJuval.com](https://www.frankjuval.com).

 ## Description
 This site is to simply showcase some of the work I've done over the past several years.
 Currently, all the work displayed is from my time at Universal Parks & Resorts.
 Eventually I will add other projects.